koko-linoo/koko-linoo/README.md

 ### Hi there :wave:
 I am a Software Developer.
-Currently working at [Capital Diamond Star Group](https://cdsg.com.mm/) as a Senior Full Stack Engineer.
+Currently working as a Senior Full Stack Engineer.

 ## Languages